 These guidelines and tools can give you an idea of what you can afford, but always trust your judgment.
 Take the time to determine a monthly rent budget that covers all your expenses while working towards your other financial goals.

 When searching for your dream rental property, balance finding the right place and being financially comfortable.
-Choose a home that brings you joy and doesn't break the bank.
+Choose a home or apartment that brings you joy and doesn't break the bank.